-Productivity data shows that as a group, older workers have lower rates of absenteeism, have fewer accidents, make fewer mistakes (eg high rates of accuracy), remain in the same job longer (that is, lower staff turnover), have good rates of work output, and are able to learn effectively and contribute beneficial experiential knowledge to workplaces (Encel 2003; Pickersgill et. al. 1996; Salthouse & Maurer 1996).
+Productivity data show that as a group, older workers have lower rates of absenteeism, have fewer accidents, make fewer mistakes (eg. high rates of accuracy), remain in the same job longer (that is, lower staff turnover), have good rates of work output, and are able to learn effectively and contribute beneficial experiential knowledge to workplaces (Encel 2003; Pickersgill et. al. 1996; Salthouse & Maurer 1996).
 Joe and Yoong (2004) note that many mature age workers possess a high level of knowledge and skill that has been developed over time.
-Fellowes (2001) argues that many mature age workers have been members of the workforce for a lengthy period and have learned to become resilient as a result of often painful lessons over time through the stresses of a harsh corporate environment including decades of down-sizing and the accompanying intensification of work.
+Fellowes (2001) argues that many mature age workers have been members of the workforce for a lengthy period and have learned to become resilient as a result of often painful lessons over time through the stresses of a harsh corporate environment including decades of downsizing and the accompanying intensification of work.

 Breadth and depth of experience have been identified as factors that enhance the productive capacities of mature age workers to deal with new, unusual, difficult and unexpected situations, well developed problem solving skills, and an ability to learn and acquire new skills (Encel 1998).
-Based on a study and review of the literature Ranzijn, Carson and Winefield (2002:9) resolutely conclude that many workers within the older age range possess qualities that are to their advantage:
+Based on their study and a review of the literature Ranzijn, Carson and Winefield (2002:9) agree that many workers in the mature age range possess qualities that are to their advantage: